minprog/cs50x-1718-1819/overviews/0 Scratch/overview.md

 # Module 0: Scratch

 In this module, you'll write your first program!
-It will be written in Scratch, a fun language that makes a lot of complex things easy to do, like animating pictures on the screen.
+You'll do this in Scratch, a fun language that makes a lot of complex things easy to do, like animating pictures on the screen.

 ## Help

 For information on (or help with) this module:

-2. Attend your TA's section meeting.
+1. Attend your TA's section meeting.

-3. Ask questions during office hours using the "Ask" tool on this website.
+2. Ask questions during office hours using the "Ask" tool on this website.

-4. Visit (or e-mail) the course's heads.
+3. Visit (or e-mail) the course's heads.
 {: start="0"}